 Skip to main content

-Hurricane Pool Preparation: The South Florida Homeowner's Checklist
+Hurricane Pool Prep in South Florida: 2026 Checklist

-Hurricane Pool Preparation: The South Florida Homeowner's Checklist
+Hurricane Pool Prep in South Florida: 2026 Checklist

 48–72 hours before the storm

 • Shock the pool to 10 ppm free chlorine.
-This gives you buffer to handle debris and organic load.
+This buys you buffer to handle debris and organic load.

 • Balance pH and alkalinity to the middle of the ideal range.